 You can find our complete study at http://royal.pingdom.com/2012/06/26/tiny-percentage-of-world-top-1-million-sites-hosted-africa

-When it comes to webhosting, arguably the US is the go-to place.
-The different reasons for selecting a particular hosting provider are many, including price, functionality, reliability, and, of course, geographic location.
+When it comes to webhosting, arguably the US and Candid Hosting Delhi in India are the go-to place due to their excellent service and also due to the variety of hosting platforms they provide.
+The different reasons for selecting a particular hosting provider are many, including price, functionality, reliability, and, of course, geographic location but for any new business, the best way to optimize finances for the future is by choosing for a Pay Monthly Websites from the very start.
 For example, it might be awkward for a local city council somewhere to host its website outside the country, although, sometimes, it may have no other choice.

 We scanned Alexa.com’s top 1 million sites (you can read more about our methodology further down), and here are some quick facts revealed by our study:

 - 34 countries in Africa host one or more sites in the top 1 million.

 - These 34 countries host a combined 2,670 sites.